clarkhtse/blog/_posts/2013-03-06-jailbreaking-the-80-20-rule.md

 layout: default
 title: Jailbreaking The 80/20 Rule
 ---
 Apple plays by the 80/20 rule.
-They do what's right for 80% of the users, letting the 20% adjust.
+They create products that do what's right for 80% of the users and let the other 20% adjust.

 But there's a lot of power in that last 20%.
-On a Mac you can fine tune every last bit. iOS focuses on security and stability, making it harder to tweak.
+On a Mac you can fine tune every last bit. iOS' focus on security and stability make it harder to tweak.

-iOS isn't perfect, so I Jailbroke my iPhone 5 to see how I could improve the experience.
+iOS is great but not perfect.
+To see if I could improve the experience, I Jailbroke my iPhone 5.

-Jailbreaking often conjures up images of stealing software and illegal activities.
+Jailbreaking often conjures up images of stealing software and illegal hacking.
 Really it's just a way to tweak iOS to your liking.
 It can be abused just like anything else.

-So far I'm pretty happy with the changes.
+So far I'm happy with the changes.
 Here are a few things I was able to do.

 ## Minimize Annoyances
 - Hide Newsstand, Game Center, and Notes apps.
 - Remove folder animations, and close folders automatically.
-- Allow single tap clear of items in notification center.
+- Allow single tap clearing of notification center items.
 - Set the default browser to Chrome.
 - Set the default maps to Google Maps.

 ## Improve The UI
 - [Cleaner status bar and better spacing](http://cloud.dankim.org/NKhT) - no battery icon, carrier name, am/pm or app names.
-Smaller icons, smaller toolbars, five dock icons.
+Smaller icons, smaller toolbars, and five dock icons.
 - [A richer app switcher](http://cloud.dankim.org/NMVM).

 ## Smart Shortcuts